IceRedline/IceRedline/README.md

 ### Bio
 My name is Artyom and I am engaged in software and iOS-Development

-- University: Plekhanov Russian University of Economics, Information Security
+🎓 University: Plekhanov Russian University of Economics

+(B.Sc. in Information Security, 2023–2027)

 ### Stack & Skills